s-vdg/s-vdg.github.io/content/project/linear-algebra-driven-by-data-science/index.md

 ---
-title: Linear Algebra driven by Data Science TEST
+title: Linear Algebra driven by Data Science
 date: 2023-04-19T07:50:43.568Z
 summary: This project developed an open online educational resource teaching the basics of linear algebra at the hand of a machine learning application.